odrodrig/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 </p>

 * Next, click on the 3 dots and select `Package a Smart Contract Project`.
-You will see the following once your project has been packaged.
+If asked which workspace to package, select "contract".

 <p align="center">
   <img src="doc-images/PackageSmartContract.png">